 Relieve Jaw Pain & Restore Your Smile function

 TMJ is an abbreviation for the temporomandibular joints.
 These joints are responsible for connecting your lower jaw with your skull.
 TMJ disorder is a condition in which these joints are put under abnormal stress, resulting in a variety of unpleasant physical symptoms, including:

 - Jaw pain and tenderness (especially in the morning)

 - Neck and shoulder discomfort

 - Grinding or popping sounds in the jaw joint

 - Vertigo (dizziness)

 - A bite that seems to wander from its natural position

 If any of these symptoms describe your current situation, you may have problems related to your temporomandibular joints.
-As your Lincoln, NE dentist, Dr. Louis Olberding can help you treat your problem.
+As your trusted TMJ dysfunction dentist, Dr. Louis Olberding can help you treat your problem with TMJ therapy in Lincoln, NE.
 Through his studies at the prestigious Dawson Academy, he has developed great insight into functional occlusion and how the temporomandibular joint and facial muscles work together in healthy balance.